 In captivity, crested geckos are mainly fed a meal replacement powder that contains most of the necessary nutrients.
 You should add vitamins and supplements to create a well-balanced diet.
 Insects like crickets can be occasionally fed and fruit and worms should only be fed as a treat (when on a diet based on meal replacement powder or granulate food).

 Poison dart frogs are carnivorous animals.
 They live on a diet that’s made up of meat like flies, ants, spiders, and termites.
 In captivity, they eat the same kind of food and there’s isn’t a meal replacement as is the case with crested geckos.

 From the differences between crested geckos and poison dart frogs, you can see that it isn’t wise to put them both in the same terrarium.
 You can’t get the right kind of humidity for both animals and trying to create a balance between the two is not possible without hurting one or both animals.

 But the humidity isn’t the only problem you’ll encounter.
-Crested geckos aren’t aggressive but they’re still animals that prey on smaller animals like crickets and roaches.
+Crested geckos aren’t aggressive, but they still prey on smaller animals like crickets and roaches.
 They might chase the dart frog and bite them.
-Crested gecko bites aren’t very deep but they can cause injuries and even death to small animals like the poison dart frog.
+Crested gecko bites aren’t very deep but can cause injuries and even death to small animals like the poison dart frog.

 So I wouldn’t recommend putting both animals in the same terrarium.
-Most likely, your dart frog will be stressed, get bitten or even get killed by the crested gecko.
-It’s just not worth it to put it in such a risky situation if you’re an animal lover.
+Most likely, your dart frog will be stressed, bitten, or even killed by the crested gecko.
+It’s not worth putting it in such a risky situation if you’re an animal lover.

 Should You Get a Crested Gecko or Dart Frog?